A crash in Toronto

 Abandoned V-Bike, August 26, 2018

 After the bicycle had sat unused for months, the rechargeable battery of its lock would be dead, so the bicycle couldn’t be unlocked and the company couldn’t find it with GPS.
 I checked with neighbors and brought the bicycle home expecting that I could help the company recover it.
 I e-mailed the company — which replied that I could keep the bicycle or throw it out.
 V-Bikes had pulled its business out of the Boston area and had no way to retrieve this bicycle.
 So, I actually came to own this bicycle legit.
 I removed the lock.
 That was laughably easy, and did not involve breaking anything.
+I’m not going to tell you how I did it.
 I tried the bicycle out.

 Non-adjustable saddle, solar-powered taillight on vestigial rear fender.